UltraEngine/Documentation/Lua/CreateInterface.md

 -- Create a viewport window
 local viewport = CreateWindow("", SidePanelWidth, Indent, sz.x - SidePanelWidth - Indent, sz.y - Indent * 2, window, WINDOW_CHILD)

--- Adjust the size of the viewport when the applications window is resized (this will callback to our ResizeViewport() function)
+-- Adjust the size of the viewport when the application's window is resized (this will callback to our ResizeViewport() function)
 ListenEvent(EVENT_WINDOWSIZE, window, ResizeViewport, viewport)

 -- Create a framebuffer